reasons to see a gynecologist

 You should get a pap smear every three years if you’re between 21 and 65—a pap smear checks for cancers and precancers located in the cervix.

 If left untreated, abnormal cells in the cervix can lead to cancer.
-While pap smears can be a bit uncomfortable, the right gynecologist can help you feel at ease.
-During the procedure, your gynecologist will gently scrape away cells from your cervix to check for abnormal growth.
+While pap smears can be uncomfortable, the right gynecologist can help you feel at ease.
+Your gynecologist will gently scrape away cells from your cervix to check for abnormal growth during the procedure.

-If you’ve had a hysterectomy, you no longer need a pap smear.
+You no longer need a pap smear if you’ve had a hysterectomy.
 You also may not need one if you’re over the age of 65, but it’s best to check with your gynecologist to be sure.

 6. Fertility Inquiries/Issues